TsinghuaDatabaseGroup/Google-Scholar-Cleaner/README.md

 ### User Guide

-* Download the folder "gscleaner"
+* Download the zip file "gscleaner.zip", and unzip it to get the folder "gscleaner"

 * Add the downloaded extension to Chrome

   + Open Google Chrome, find and check "Developer mode" from "Extensions" under "Windows"
-  + "Load unpacked extension..." from the downloaded folder
+  + "Load unpacked extension..." from the downloaded folder "gscleaner"
   + You should find the extenion on your Google Chrome now, at the top right corner

 ### See it in Action